-In Sweden, we focus mainly on increasing our positive brand recognition as well as on the attractiveness of our mini-cruise offering and Tallinn as a tourist destination.
-While the onboard mini-cruise experience is still the most important single attraction, the attractive and dynamic destination offered by Tallinn with its medieval center and its position as a gateway to the Baltic region is also an important feature in our marketing.
-We aim to capture a larger portion of both leisure and business travel to Estonia.
+In Sweden, we focus mainly on increasing our positive brand recognition as well as on the attractiveness of our mini-cruise offering and Tallinn and Riga as a tourist destination.
+While the onboard mini-cruise experience is still the most important single attraction, the attractive and dynamic destination offered by Tallinn and Riga with its medieval centers, cultural venues and ever expanding tourist attractions is also an important feature in our marketing.
+We aim to capture a larger portion of both leisure and business travel to Estonia and Latvia.
 Furthermore, our newest vessels provide a high safety standard, which is a particularly important feature for the Swedish public.
 We believe that growth will primarily be driven by onboard conferences, family passengers with private cars and high-end customers attracted by our high-quality vessels.
 We continuously measure market requirements and brand recognition through surveys and campaigns and use cross-promotions with well-known Swedish brands.
 Our public relations and marketing focus is mainly on daily newspapers, outdoor marketing and occasional television commercials.